Brysonkeith/triangle-agency-dossier-generator/README.md

 I'm no frontend engineer, if you want to contribute feel free!

-This project is open source.
-Feel free to use, modify, and distribute for your TTRPG campaigns.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Troubleshooting